What is Redistricting?

-Redistricting occurs every 10 years and takes places after the Census.
-Every state and its municipalities are required by the U.S. Constitution to redraw their districts based on the results of the Census to achieve “one person one vote.”
-Our role is as part of a nonprofit, civic coalition that is working for transparency and a solution that serves all people, not partisan preferences.
+Every state and its municipalities are required by the U.S. Constitution to redraw their districts every 10 years based on the results of the U.S. Census to achieve “one person one vote.”
+Redistricting is about equity, ensuring the fair political representation and distribution of resources.

 Redistricting & Nonprofits